5 Fascinating Facts About the History of the Canadian Flag, From the Crusades to the Nation’s Capital

 The Canadian flag, seen here set against the Rocky Mountains of Banff National Park, may seem like a simple design.
 But the enduring symbol of Canada owes its origins in part to centuries-old Crusades, a Canadian military college and years of fierce national debate.
 Photo: GettyImages / oversnap

 “Over the decades, the Maple Leaf has been a symbol in Canadian art, medals, badges, and coats of arms.
-It has travelled to the highest peaks on Mount Everest, into space with the first Canadian astronaut and around the world on the arms of Canadian Armed Forces members,” Prime Minister Justin Trudeau said in a statement on Flag Day 2020, adding that it symbolizes “our rich history and a promise of the bright future we are building together.”
+It has travelled to the highest peaks on Mount Everest, into space with the first Canadian astronaut, and around the world on the arms of Canadian Armed Forces members.,” Prime Minister Justin Trudeau said in a statement on Flag Day 2021, adding that it symbolizes “our rich history and a promise of the bright future we are building together.”

 But the story of how Canada’s flag came to be — and some of the more quirky tidbits about it — is a fascinating one.
 For example, our national colours have their roots in 11th-century Crusades, while the flag itself boasts physical characteristics that set it apart from every other national flag on Earth.
-So to commemorate Flag Day this year, we’ve rounded up five fascinating things you should know about the Canadian flag.
+So grab yourself a beaver tail and a beer and check out these five fascinating things you should know about the Canadian flag.

 From the Crusades to Canada?

 In 1921, Canada gained its Coat of Arms via proclamation by King George V — grandfather of Queen Elizabeth II — and with it, our national colours: red and white.
 As the government of Canada notes, the origins of those national colours actually date back to the 11th century and the First Crusade, when Norman crusaders wore red crosses on their clothes.
 And in later Crusades, France and England traditionally used the colours red and white respectively.
 It’s ironic, then, that Canada — largely a peacekeeping country — received the colours of its flag based on those used by France and England during crusades.

 A Flag Is Born